lucky-wolf/DW2-XL/README.md

 ## Ship Components
 - Ship Components have been extended to provide additional levels of various ships systems
-  - This extends some of the decisions you make to be more functional and therefore viable, allowing you to play through using efficent or energy hog designs without bumping up against as many of vanilla's arbitrary limitations, or without feeling like it's a non-choice because ultiamtely you're forced to choose the one and only one viable approach after a few tech levels anyway.
+  - This extends some of the decisions you make to be more functional and therefore viable, allowing you to play through using efficient or energy hog designs without bumping up against as many of vanilla's arbitrary limitations, or without feeling like it's a non-choice because ultimately you're forced to choose the one and only one viable approach after a few tech levels anyway.

 ## Fleets
 - Slightly increased the size of standard fleets to include more and heavier ship classes